-There are various causes of haemoptysis (coughing up blood).
+There are various causes of coughing up blood (haemoptysis).
 If you cough up a lot of blood then call for an ambulance immediately.
 If you cough up smaller amounts of blood then see your doctor as soon as possible if you do not know the cause.
-This is because a serious condition such as cancer of the lung can be the cause.
+This is because sometimes a serious condition such as cancer of the lung can be the cause.
 As a general rule, the earlier a serious problem is diagnosed, the better the chance that treatment may improve the outlook (prognosis).
 This leaflet discusses the main causes of haemoptysis.

 What is haemoptysis?

 Haemoptysis is the medical word for coughing up blood.
 This symptom is usually due to a problem within the airways or lungs.
 There is a range of different causes - discussed below.

 The amount of blood (severity) can vary: